Client is reacting very slow

 I don't know why, I guess I must contact the audiogames staff, everybody seems surprised I cannot reply to this post with the account I just created.
 I'll see what I can do.

-#14 Updated by Moritz Wolfart about 2 years ago
+#14 Updated by Moritz Wolfart over 2 years ago

 Here comes a little info from one of the audiogames-community-member.
 Maybe it is helpful for you!